The Best Underwater Action Cameras for Snorkeling: GoPro & More

 I say it a lot: buying an underwater action camera (like a GoPro) was one of the best things I ever did for my snorkeling.

-And many action cameras later, it’s still true.
+And many aenction cameras later, it’s still true.
 They’ve all allowed me to capture incredible photos and video of myself, my wife and our friends swimming alongside massive whale sharks, diving shipwrecks, tracking reef sharks, and so much else.
 They’ve allowed me to turn those memories into something tangible I can hold onto forever.

 But, to make sure I capture these memories in the best way possible, I need to make sure to have an awesome underwater action camera.
 So, what are the best action cameras for snorkeling?